 The pharmaceutical (pharma) industry is home to some of the most sensitive data and highly valuable technology, making it a major target for cyber criminals.
 Cybersecurity in the pharma industry is at risk as organizations host sensitive information about patients, patented drugs, clinical trials, research projects, and advances in technology.

 The pace of technological change, the increase in automation tools, and the use of third-party vendors pose major cyber-security challenges to pharma companies.
-A key challenge for information security in the pharmaceutical industry is to implement security protocols and comprehensive, robust strategies that safeguard digital assets.
+A key challenge for information security in the pharmaceutical industry is to implement security protocols and comprehensive, robust strategies that safeguard digital assets and reduce cyber attacks on pharma companies.
 This will help avoid a catastrophic loss of data that could damage pharma companies’ consumer and patient trust, tarnish their brand image, and see share prices plummet.

 Despite this, the pharma industry has not been at the cutting edge of cybersecurity, but because of high-profile attacks, pharmaceutical industries have begun to prioritize the need for better security.

 Why Cyber Criminals Target Healthcare and Pharmaceutical Companies

 Cyber threats to the pharmaceutical industry makes them prone to identity theft and evolving attack vectors.
 As organizations put more focus on digitization, more of their valuable data gets stored online, which makes them a bigger target to cyber criminals.

 Pharma companies also have a huge number of devices collecting health and patient data that is stored online.
 They use tools like big data and the Internet of Things (IoT).
 This increases the risk and makes it more important for organizations to introduce security and privacy by design.